zongqiooi/machine-learning-stanford/Week 2 - Linear Regression/README.md

 # Linear Regression
 Linear Regression is a supervised Machine Learning model in which the model finds the best fit linear line between the independent and dependent variable.
+Linear Regression is under the "regression" category in Supervised Learning in which it predicts results within a continuous output.
 This solution was created by using Octave for the Week 2 Linear Regression assignment for Machine Learning by Andrew Ng, Stanford University.

 # Topics Covered
 - Univariate Linear Regression (Linear Regression that involves a single variable)